mohamedmomen9/Gobike_dataAnalysis/readme.md

 ## Key Insights for Presentation

-1- The user type and day of the week have strong relation with the number of trips 2- The starting hour and day of the week have strong relation with the average rental duration time.
+-The user type and day of the week have strong relation with the number of trips -The starting hour and day of the week have strong relation with the average rental duration time.